-Some commenters have suggested that the regulators ought to implement risk=based capital standards to control excessive risk-taking.
-The FDIC is sympathetic to these efforts, but some words of caution are in order.
+Some commenters have suggested that the regulators ought to implement risk-based capital standards to control excessive risk-taking.
+Depending on what is meant by those who advocate risk-based capital standards, the FDIC is very leery.

-It should be recognized that the agencies already employ risk-based capital standards.
+It should be recognized that the agencies already employ risk-based capital standards in the sense that poorly performing banks are required to maintain more capital than well-run banks.
 The federal banking agencies have for the first time in history adopted a uniform minimum capital standard for banks of all sizes.
 The minimum standard is applicable only to well-run banks.
-Banks with above-normal loan problems, weak earnings, poor management, excessive interestrate exposure, a high growth rate or sizeable off-balance-sheet exposure are required to meet a higher capital standard on a case-by-case basis.
+Banks with above-normal loan problems, weak earnings, poor management, excessive interest-rate exposure, a high growth rate or sizeable off-balance-sheet exposure are required to meet a higher capital standard on a case-by-case basis.

 What the commenters apparently mean when they refer to a risk-based capital standard is that the agencies should develop an objective formula to substitute for the case-by-case analysis described above.
-If a formula could be developed that most people would agree is reasonable and does not create perverse incentives, the FDIC would be supportive.
+Some have suggested that certain types of activities should be subjected to higher or lower capital requirements based upon the perceived degree of risk inherent in the activity.